There are bundles of tips and tricks for 16- to 25-year-olds to plot the path to financial independence without getting ripped off.

 Time it right and you can bag £1 Megatrain fares (with a 50p booking fee) to almost 20 destinations across the country.

 But don't be fooled into thinking you'll be on a go-slow loco – Megatrain simply flogs unsold fares from other companies so you'll be on the same train as everyone else, eg, for London to Bath Spa it's South West Trains.

 Another trick is 'split ticketing'.
 Instead of buying tickets for the whole train journey, bizarrely, buying tickets for its constituent parts separately can slash the price – even though you're travelling on exactly the same train.

 Our revolutionary TicketySplit tool helps you do this.
 Tell it your journey, and it'll tell you where to split and the saving.
 This unique tool splits advance tickets as well as on-the-day tickets – often where the supersonic savings are.
 See Split Ticketing tips for a full how-to.

-Finally, if you don't mind taking a slightly more scenic route, the National Express Young Persons Coachcard gives you a third off travel (both peak and off–peak) and costs just £10 for the year, or £25 for three years (plus £2 P&P).
+Finally, if you don't mind taking a slightly more scenic route, the National Express Young Persons Coachcard gives you a third off travel (both peak and off–peak) and until Fri 30 Sep you can get it half-price for £5 (plus £2 P&P) via MSE Blagged Deal.
+It usually costs £10 for the year, or £25 for three years (plus £2 P&P).

 Going travelling?
 Bag free insurance